Meta-DiffuB/Meta-DiffuB/SupplementedTables.md

 <br>
 <br>

 **Supplemented Table 4:** Plug-and-play experiments of Meta-DiffuB on SeqDiffuSeq.
+The "scheduler" field indicates the dataset our scheduler was originally trained on and trained together with DiffuSeq.
+The "SeqDiffuSeq" field indicates the dataset the original SeqDiffuSeq model was trained on.
+If the "SeqDiffuSeq" field is "Null," it means the model used its own noise strategy as described in the original paper.
+Results where using the scheduler-generated noise during inference outperforms the SeqDiffuSeq's own noise strategy are highlighted in bold.
 <table>
   <tr>
     <th>scheduler</th>